python/importlib_metadata/docs/using.rst

 Distribution requirements
 -------------------------

-To get the full set of requirements for a distribution package, use the ``requires()`` function::
+To get the full set of requirements for a :term:`packaging:Distribution Package`, use the ``requires()`` function::